-Comments received on this draft will be considered and included in the final document submitted to HUD for approval.
-Comments will be accepted through March 27, 2023.
-Participation in the process is greatly appreciated and used to help define priorities, goals, and strategies over the upcoming year.
+Comments received on the draft plan will be accepted through April 26, 2024, and considered and included in the final document submitted to HUD for approval.
+Participation in the process is greatly appreciated and encouraged in order to help define priorities, goals, and strategies over the upcoming program year.